Conflict in Ukraine

 Below follows a brief overview of the conflict in Ukraine.
-Starting from the street protests in Kyiv and the ousting of Viktor Yanukovych, different phases in the conflict in Ukraine are outlined.
+Starting from the street protests in Kyiv and the ousting of Viktor Yanukovych, to the full-scale Russian invasion beginning in 2022, different phases of the conflict in Ukraine are outlined.

 The Maidan events